-- 1. Applicant should have a basic understanding of computers and the ability and willingness to learn all necessary programs required for success. - 2.
-Applicant must not have a conviction for a violent felony (e.g. homicide, manslaughter, rape).
+Applicant should have a basic understanding of computers and the ability and willingness to learn all necessary programs required for success.

 The Digital Media Production program prepares an individual to gain entry level employment in the media industry.
 Students learn the art, craft, and technology of audio production, digital video production, web development and social media.
 The program offers hands-on production experience coupled with a strong theoretical foundation.
 Students are taught to complete multifaceted projects beginning with conceptualization to the delivery of content across a host of media, from traditional broadcasting to web based.
 Focus is placed upon the development of digital media in areas of content development, production and marketing.